 By J. L. Starkey

 “We inherit from our ancestors gifts so often taken for granted.
-Each of us contains within this inheritance of soul.
 We are links between the ages, containing past and present expectations, sacred memories and future promise.”– Edward Sellner

 This week’s 52 Ancestors prompt is at the library.
 I thought and thought about this topic.
 Should I write about my Eggleston cousins, who were prolific authors in the late nineteenth century?
 Or how about the Irvine cousins, who also published many notable books and essays?